 To generate and disseminate reliable evidence from randomised trials and genetic or classical epidemiological studies that leads directly to practical methods of avoiding premature death and disability, or to an understanding of disease mechanisms, with a particular focus on cardiovascular and metabolic diseases (including diabetes mellitus and chronic kidney disease).

-The work of our Unit has a particular focus on cardiovascular and metabolic diseases (especially diabetes mellitus and chronic kidney disease).
+Our work has a particular focus on cardiovascular and metabolic diseases, especially diabetes mellitus and chronic kidney disease.
 These diseases account for a high proportion of deaths and the burden of disability worldwide.

 Our expertise in the streamlined design and conduct of large-scale observational studies, randomised trials, and meta-analyses has resulted in studies which are often far larger than those conducted by other researchers.
 Our work has provided reliable information about the causes of disease and the effects of drugs, and has been enormously influential in improving global health.